python-boltons/.github/profile/README.md

-said, one of the benefits of breaking each bolton out into its own repository is that it makes it easier to scale these utility libraries to higher levels of abstractions; we shall allow this to occur organically and will not cripple library growth for the sake of keeping the library "small".
+said, one of the benefits of breaking each bolton out into its own repository is that it makes it easier to scale these utility libraries to higher levels of abstractions; we shall allow this to occur organically and will not cripple library growth for the sake of keeping all libraries "small".

 For more information on the design of this organization, refer to the documents in this organization's [design][4] repo, which we consider to be mandatory